jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 This is something low-hanging, high-impact that many people already do, and several out-of-the-box content management systems also provide the ability to do.
 A helpful field description or tooltip can make a massive difference in reminding people of things to consider when entering content.
 Of course they could be ignored, but it's a good way to keep the accessibility awareness and messaging visible day-to-day.
 Eventually these practices in suggestions will lead to good habits.
 It could also benefit new team members onboarding, having this useful information and reminders as they learn the system.

-#### A note on WSYIWYG editors
+#### A note on WYSIWYG editors

-* Only give options absolutely needed
-* Can allow people that know enough to be dangerous introduce issues
+A﻿ common field type that content authors will use is a WYSIWYG (What You See Is What You Get) editors.
+These allow people to add blocks of content and format text, add images, quotes etc. However, they can allow people who know just enough to be dangerous.

 ### Content style guides